ghoulmann/raspberry_pi_gifted/gifted.md

 _sudo adduser some_name_

-{text:soft-page-break} Replace some_name in the line above with the one-word username that will delight you.
+Replace some_name in the line above with the one-word username that will delight you.
 It should be one word and should probably not include symbols.
 There no such thing as simply "changing" a username you've become disenchanted